-Funding: 2019: Early Career Visiting Fellowship, Australian Centre for Culture, Environment, Society and Space (ACCESS), University of Wollongong (AU$4,000), with Christine Eriksen and Scott McKinnon.
+Funding: 2019: Early Career Visiting Fellowship, Australian Centre for Culture, Environment, Society and Space (ACCESS), University of Wollongong (AU$4,000) (hosted by Christine Eriksen and Scott McKinnon).

-Consideration for lesbian, gay, bisexual, trans*, and queer (LGBTQ) people is often absent in disaster management strategies, yet they experience unique vulnerabilities linked to inequality and marginalisation.
-Where LGBTQ people are considered, it is often as one uniform group, but LGBTQ people are not homogeneous, with diversity of experiences both between and within subgroups.
-Framing LGBTQ experiences as homogeneous is insufficient and risks contributing to further inequalities, with the voices of more visible or dominant groups, such as gay men, viewed as representing all LGBTQ experiences.
+Consideration for lesbian, gay, bisexual, trans*, intersex, and queer + (LGBTIQ+) people is often absent in disaster and humanitarian strategies, yet they experience unique vulnerabilities linked to inequality and marginalisation.
+Where LGBTIQ+ people are considered, it is often as one uniform group, but LGBTIQ+ people are not homogeneous, with diversity of experiences both between and within subgroups.
+Framing LGBTIQ+ experiences as homogeneous is insufficient and risks contributing to further inequalities, with the voices of more visible or dominant groups, such as gay men, viewed as representing all LGBTIQ+ experiences.

 I aim to explore the following questions:

-1. How do varying experiences of marginality within the LGBTQ community influence disaster risk?
+1. How do varying experiences of marginality within the LGBTIQ+ community influence vulnerability and disaster risk?

 Co Chief-investigator with Eric Lepp, Birte Vogel, Catherine Arthur, and Dylan O’Driscoll.